abcdesktopio/docs/opsdocs/docs/faq/add-reverseproxy-infrontof-abcdesktop.md

-# How to add a reverse proxy in front of abcdesktop
+# How to Add a Reverse Proxy in Front of abcdesktop

-This chapter describe host to add a reverse proxy in front of abcdesktop.
-The chapter describes the `nginx` configuration in front of abcdesktop
+This chapter describes how to add a reverse proxy in front of abcdesktop.
+It covers the `nginx` configuration required to place a reverse proxy in front of an abcdesktop deployment.

-First of all, you need to update `od.config` file to set the `default_host_url` as your `external url`
+First, update the `od.config` file to set the `default_host_url` to your external URL.

-## Edit your configuration file
+## Edit Your Configuration File

-In this example, the `external url` is `https://abcdesktop.domain.com`
+In this example, the external URL is `https://abcdesktop.domain.com`.

 ```
 # DEFAULT HOST URL